“We have not moved today. Our sick ones not able to go. The sickness on the road is alarming – most all proves fatal.” –

 Influenza – Often called “the grippe” in the 1800s, the flu was a feared killer for centuries.
 Though the mortality rate of influenza is very low today, outbreaks in the past were known to have killed up to 7-8% of the infected population.

 Malaria – An aggressive and painful disease, malaria was known as “the ague” or “fever and ague” in the 1800s.
-It had a reputation for sudden, widespread outbreaks, often striking down entire families and communities simultaneously.
+It had a reputation for sudden, widespread outbreaks, often simultaneously striking down entire families and communities.
 Malaria is transferred to the body by a mosquito that carries the disease.
 It causes chills, sweats, fevers, and abdominal pain.
 Quinine water was used to treat malaria.
-Most victims survived, though some were affected with a chronic condition that caused occasional bouts of weakness, chills, and fever.
+Most victims survived, though some were affected by a chronic condition that caused occasional bouts of weakness, chills, and fever.

 Mountain Fever – With symptoms such as intestinal discomfort, diarrhea, headache, skin rashes, respiratory distress, and fever, this ailment was usually not fatal.
 The diseases that fit these symptoms include Rocky Mountain spotted fever, typhus, typhoid fever, and scarlet fever.
 Quinine water was used to treat the fever.

-Measles – A highly contagious viral disease, it quickly spread person-to-person.
-Ravaging the United States in the 19th century, it was not measles themselves that were life-threatening, but complications like bronchitis and pneumonia, that was the killer.
-It was more common among children but could have a severe effect on adults.
+Measles – A highly contagious viral disease, it quickly spreads person-to-person.
+Ravaging the United States in the 19th century, it was not measles themselves that were life-threatening, but complications like bronchitis and pneumonia that was the killer.
+It was more common among children but could severely affect adults.

-Pneumonia – A respiratory ailment that is common among groups experiencing unsanitary conditions or exposure to drastic weather changes, it causes headaches, coughs, and muscle aches.
+Pneumonia – A respiratory ailment common among groups experiencing unsanitary conditions or exposure to drastic weather changes, it causes headaches, coughs, and muscle aches.
 Turpentine, vinegar, and whiskey were some of its treatments.

 Scurvy – An aggressive and painful disease, scurvy is caused by a lack of Vitamin C in the diet.
-It weakens and deteriorates body conditions and can cause swelling and bleeding of the gums as well as internal hemorrhages.
+It weakens and deteriorates body conditions and can cause swelling and bleeding of the gums and internal hemorrhages.